Inspectors braced for surge in checks on food from Britain post-Brexit

 Checks

-The department will only know the full extent of the checks required until they become subject to controls because the UK’s current membership of the EU single market means that trade is seamless with no checks so the volume of this trade with the UK has never measured exactly.
+The department will only know the full extent of the checks required when they become subject to controls because the UK’s current membership of the EU single market means that trade is seamless with no checks so the volume of this trade with the UK has never been measured exactly.

 An analysis was carried out by the department on 408,000 “roll-on, roll-off” lorry consignments off ferries arriving into Dublin Port and found that the loads on 41 per cent or almost 170,000 were potentially of interest to inspectors checking for plant, animal health and food standards.